 Britton-René actively expands her knowledge and skills in a vast pool of contrasting genres, which she believes enhances her musicianship and performance techniques.
 Her experience includes studies of classical, contemporary, global, and new music.
 She founded Vision Duet with violinist and collaborator Ariel Horowitz, and together they incorporate multidisciplinary elements of modern performance into the classical music scene.
 Other collaborators include Modern Marimba, Spectrum Ensemble, Prism Percussion, Steph Davis, and Erin Fung.

 As an Orchestra US fellow, Britton-René strives to bring accessible music to underserved communities.
-She is also passionate about contributing to the growth of modern percussion repertoire, and her current projects include composing and commissioning new works for multi-percussion and marimba.
+Britton-René is also passionate about contributing to the growth of modern percussion repertoire, and her current projects include composing and commissioning new works for multi-percussion and marimba.